matter-labs/tutorials/deploy-governance/README.md

 ## Usage

-1. Open `rinkeby.json` and fill in the following values there:
+1. Open `goerli.json` and fill in the following values there:

-- `nodeUrl` should be equal to your Rinkeby Ethereum node provider URL.
+- `nodeUrl` should be equal to your Görli Ethereum node provider URL.
 - `deployerPrivateKey` should be equal to the private key of the wallet that will deploy the governance smart contract.
-It needs to have some ETH on Rinkeby.
+It needs to have some ETH on Görli.

 2. To deploy the governance smart contract run the following commands: